A. Sutherland - AncientPages.com - This massive structure is called the Great Wall of India and it surrounds the ancient fort of Kumbhalgarh.

 Shiva temple in Kumbhalgarh Fort, India

-Kumbhalgarh Fort was built by Maharana Rana Kumbha, the ruler of Mewar, a state in the western India between 1433 AD and 1468 AD.
+Kumbhalgarh Fort was built by Maharana Rana Kumbha, the ruler of Mewar, a state in western India between 1433 AD and 1468 AD.

 According to popular folklore, Maharana Kumbha used to burn massive lamps that consumed fifty kilograms of ghee – a special butter that originated in ancient India - and a hundred kilograms of cotton to provide light for the farmers who worked during the nights in the valley.